act-rules/act-rules.github.io/_rules/first-focusable-elements-are-links-to-content-e53727.md

 ## Expectation 1

-There is an [initial segment](#initial-segment) of the [focusable](#focusable) elements (in focus order) such that each element in that [intial segment](#initial-segment):
+There is an [initial segment](#initial-segment) of the [focusable](#focusable) elements (in focus order) such that each element in that [initial segment](#initial-segment):
 - is [visible](#visible) when [focused](#focused); and
-- is has a [semantic role](#semantic-role) of link; and
+- has a [semantic role](#semantic-role) of link; and
-- refers to a [section of content](#section-of-content) within the same [document](https://www.w3.org/TR/dom/#concept-document); and
+- when activated, moves focus to a [section of content](#section-of-content) within the same [document](#https://www.w3.org/TR/dom/#concept-document); and
 - has an [accessible name](#accessible-name) that communicates that it links to that specific [section of content](#section-of-content).

+**Note**: There is no requirement on how many [focusable](#focusable) elements are part of that [initial segment](#initial-segment), nor any requirement to provide a way to determine (programatically or not) where that [initial segment](#initial-segment) stops.
+Technique [G124: Adding links at the top of the page to each area of the content](https://www.w3.org/WAI/WCAG21/Techniques/general/G124), and this rule, only require that such an set exists.

 ## Expectation 2

-Each [section of content](#section-of-content) in the test target is the target of one link from the set of [focusable](#focusable) elements that passes Expectation 1.
+Each [section of content](#section-of-content) in the [document](#https://www.w3.org/TR/dom/#concept-document) is the target of one link from the set of [focusable](#focusable) elements that passes Expectation 1.

 ## Assumptions

 This rule assumes that any global dismissible information that only appears once per site has already been acknowledged and is not displayed any more.

-**Note**: the aim of such links is to be able to skip repeated content (headers, navigation bar, ...) when viewing several pages of the same site.
+**Note**: The aim of such links is to be able to skip repeated content (headers, navigation bar, ...) when viewing several pages of the same site.
 Many sites display a cookies policy banner which might be stealing focus until dismissed (usually be viewing and accepting cookies policy).
 Since that content is *not* repeated (is it only shown once for the full site), it is not a problem to have it, and it may appear on any page of the site (depending where the user first comes in).

 ## Accessibility Support